SimpleVM/simpleVMIntroWorkshop/part62.md

-## Section 5 (Part 2): Scale up your analysis horizontally
+## Section 5 (Part 2): Scale up your analysis horizontally to further analyze the detected Microbiomes

+In the previous part you found a dataset that contains the **Staphylococcus Aureus** strain.
 In the second part of section 5 you will investigate your cluster setup and use the infrastructure for your computations.
+We want now to try to assemble the metagenome and try to bin the strain in order to analyze the genes.

 ### 5.2 Investigate your cluster setup

-1. Click on the Clusters tab (Overview -> Clusters).
+1. Click on the Clusters tab.
 After you have initiated the start-up of the cluster, you should have been automatically redirected there.
-Now open the "How to connect" dropdown of your machine.
-Click on the Theia ide URL which opens a new browser tab.
+Now click on the cluster to open the dropdown.
+   Click on the Theia IDE URL which opens a new browser tab.

 2. Click on `Terminal` in the upper menu and select `New Terminal`.
    ![](figures/terminal.png)

-3. Check how many nodes are part of your cluster by using `sinfo`
+3. Check how many nodes  are part of your cluster by using `sinfo`.

 ```
-sinfo
+sinfo  --Node -o "%N %m %c %S %t"
 ```
 which will produce the following example output
 ```
-PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST
-debug*       up   infinite      2   idle bibigrid-worker-1-1-us6t5hdtlklq7h9,bibigrid-worker-1-2-us6t5hdtlklq7h9
+NODELIST MEMORY CPUS ALLOCNODES STATE
+bibigrid-master-537z5g36abymq8w 64075 28 all drain
+bibigrid-worker-537z5g36abymq8w-0 64075 28 all idle
+bibigrid-worker-537z5g36abymq8w-1 64075 28 all idle
 ```
+You can also see the number of **CPUS** and the amount of RAM (**MEMORY**) assigned.

-The important columns here are `STATE` which tells you if the worker nodes are processing jobs or are just in `idle` state and the column `NODELIST` which is just a list of nodes.
+Another important columns here are `STATE` which tells you if the worker nodes are processing jobs or are just in `idle` state and the column `NODELIST` which is just a list of nodes.

 4. You could now submit a job and test if your cluster is working as expected.
-   `/vol/spool` is the folder which is shared between all nodes.
+   **/vol/spool** is the folder which is shared between all nodes.
 You should always submit jobs from that directory.
    ```
    cd /vol/spool